-FOREX-German bund sell-off lifts euro towards 2-month highs vs dollar
+FOREX-German Bund sell-off lifts euro towards 2-month highs vs dollar

 LONDON, May 6 The euro rose towards recent

-solid pick up in euro zone activity and news that Greece made a
+to nascent signs of a pick up in the euro zone and news that

 The yield gap between U.S. 10-year Treasury yields